It is something completely natural and yet unfortunately still a taboo topic: menstruation.

 Why this topic is so important to her, how Sabine makes a difference with her “Wollken”, what difficulties she had to face and how she manages to lead a successful business, in addition to a family life with 3 children, you can read here, in our Green Business Interview !

 How and when did you come to the idea to start your own business?

 It never really was my dream to start a business.
-The whole thing really arose from the problem and the idea of environmental protection as well as certainly my work as a sex educator had a great impact.
+The whole thing really arose from the problem and the idea of environmental protection as well as my work as a sex educator which had a great impact.

-When it comes to menstruation, I have been reccomending menstruation cups for a long time, but most women prefer throw-in panty liners or tampons on the long run.
-So I went to the “Vivaness”, the largest organic retail convention, and searched for good alternatives.
+When it comes to menstruation, I have been recommending menstruation cups for a long time, but most women prefer throw-in panty liners or tampons on the long run.
+So, I went to the “Vivaness”, the largest organic retail convention, and searched for good alternatives.
 However, what I saw there was really scary, because there was a lot of terry cloth, metal closures and plastic wrappers.
 On the way back on the train, I thought to myself: “OK, that’s not it yet.
 Now I want to create panty liners by myself “.

 Already on the next day I followed this goal and got me a management consultant and help from the “riz up” in Waidhofen, Austria.
-Then it went pretty fast and now the “Wollken” are already in the specialized trade, e.g. at Bipa, in reusable shelves, available.
+Then it went pretty fast and now the “Wollken” are already in the specialised trade, e.g. at Bipa, in reusable shelves, available.
 After all, sustainability in sales was particularly important to Wollke right from the start.

 What was your motivation and vision at that time?

 The motivation was to find a language for female health and sexuality but also for environmental protection and how to contribute to it.
 This motivation is still the same today, but the vision went even further.
 Wollke is the first bio-reusable panty liner in the trade which fulfills all the necessary regulations, has received seals, is fairly produced, and is also packed plastic-free.